toantd90/The-Pragmatic-Programmer-20th-Anniversary-Edition/README.md

 Requirements rarely lie on the surface.
 Normally, they're buried deep beneath layers of assumptions, misconceptions, and politics.
 Even worse, often they don't really exist at all.

 **Tip 75: No One Knows Exactly What They Want**
-They might know a general direction, but they won’t know the twists and turns.
+They might know a general direction, but they won't know the twists and turns.

 **Tip 76: Programmers Help People Understand What They Want** Software development is an act of co-creation between users and programmers.